 Dr. Hayman received her prolotherapy training from the American Osteopathic Association of Prolotherapy Regenerative Medicine.
 She has plans to enroll in additional prolotherapy training through the Hemwall Hackett Foundation in Madison, Wisconsin.

-Dr. Hayman is currently treating elbow and knee pain.
+The doctors are currently treating areas of the elbow, knee, shoulder, and ankle.
 If you are seeking other areas of treatment, there are wonderful prolotherapy doctors in Flagstaff, Prescott, and the Phoenix Valley.